Skip to content

 You can download the metadata of your runs and models in bulk, or extract data from individual objects.

 This page outlines some common ways to access typical metadata.
-For the full list of ways to interact with metadata fields, see Field types reference.
+For the full list of ways to interact with individual metadata fields, see Field types reference.

-Downloading runs table as DataFrame#
+Downloading experiments table as DataFrame#

 import neptune